jpype-project/jpype/doc/userguide.rst

 access to JNI concepts.
 As such attempting to use JNI knowledge will likely lead to incorrect assumptions such as incorrectly attempting to use JNI naming and method signatures in the JPype API.
-Where JNI limitations do appear we will discuss the consequencies imposed in programming.
+Where JNI limitations do appear we will discuss the consequences imposed in programming.
 No knowledge of JNI is required to use this guide or JPype.

 JPype only works with Python 3, thus all examples will be using Python